 BIO 396 • Molecular Biology 3 Credits

 Modern advanced molecular genetic research.
-Topics covered include regulation of gene expression during development, molecular biology of cancer, animal virology, eukaryotic gene organization, and methods in gene manipulation.
+Topics include regulation of gene expression during development, molecular biology of cancer, animal virology, eukaryotic gene organization, and methods in gene manipulation.

-Prerequisites: BIO 332/BIO 333; one additional biology course; CHE 224/CHE 225; CHE 226/CHE 227.
-Corequisites: Registration in BIO 397 is required Special Notes: This is a designated research course.
+Prerequisites: BIO 124/BIO 124D; BIO 128/BIO 128D; CHE 224/CHE 225; one additional BIO course (BIO 332/BIO 333 is recommended).
+Corequisites: Concurrent registration in BIO 397 is required .
 Offered: Spring.
+Special Notes: This is a designated research course.

 BIO 397 • Molecular Biology Lab 1 Credit